-Under the present power generation procurement policy successful bidders are required to sell energy and capacity to JPS under a Power Purchase Agreements (PPA) as an authorized Independent Power Produce (IPP).
+Under the present power generation procurement policy, successful bidders are required to sell energy and capacity to JPS under a Power Purchase Agreements (PPA) as an authorized Independent Power Producer (IPP).
 A PPA is a contract between two parties, one who generates electricity for the purpose (the seller, IPP) and one who is looking to purchase electricity (the buyer, JPS).
-The existing JPS’s All Island Electricity License prohibits any other entities from legally selling electricity to an end user.
+The existing JPS’s All-Island Electricity License prohibits any other entities from legally selling electricity to an end user.
 That is to say, if you wish to buy a generator whether renewable or conventional type with the intention of selling the electricity produced then you have to sell it to JPS under a PPA or under a net-billing license, whichever applicable, and not to an end user.
 Note however that you are allowed to be a self-generator, meaning that you can generate electricity for your own use on the site of generation and sell surplus to JPS and will be allowed under the wheeling policy, when introduced, to transmit the power over the JPS network to a remote site owned by you the self-generator.

 Now back to the issue at hand – the JPS monopoly!
 All the discussions I have heard about the feasibility of breaking the JPS monopoly have all been centered around the transmission and distribution aspects of the JPS license, but until now no one has looked at the supply side of the license.
 This was mainly because it was not feasible until recently to supply electricity directly to the end user.
 The wide-scale commercialization of small Solar PV and Domestic Wind energy systems have changed all that, making it feasible to supply electricity directly to the end user and omitting the need for an interconnected grid.
 So with the price of Solar PV energy systems at an all-time low coupled with an increasing public interest and awareness, now is the prime time to access the liberalization of the monopoly held by JPS on the supply of electricity throughout the nation.